Jack Suwinski Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals give up the first-fewest home runs in baseball (136 total, one per game).
+- The Cardinals give up the fewest home runs in baseball (136 total, one per game).

-- Hudson (5-1) takes the mound for the Cardinals in his seventh start of the season.
-He's put together a 4.41 ERA in 49 2/3 innings pitched, with 33 strikeouts.
+- Rom (0-2) gets the starting nod for the Cardinals, his third this season.

-- The righty last pitched on Saturday against the Philadelphia Phillies, when he threw 5 2/3 innings, allowing five earned runs while giving up six hits.
+- In his last appearance on Sunday, the left-hander threw 5 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.

-- In 12 games this season, the 28-year-old has amassed an ERA of 4.41, with 6.1 strikeouts per nine innings.
-Opponents are batting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.